Send the link below via email or IMCopy

-Chances are you still have some financial need
+Chances are you still need help paying for college?

 The Facts on Student Loans

-Each loan is different in quantity, interest rate, payment schedule, and who the money is loaned from
+Each loan is different in quantity, interest rate, payment schedule, and servicer.

 The one thing they all have in common?
 They will be with you until the day they are COMPLETELY PAID OFF!